 Oh, I was already years into producing theatre.
-However, I can say with completely candor, I hadn’t the slightest idea for what next would be in store.
+However, I can say with complete candor, I hadn’t the slightest idea of what next would be in store.

 A lifetime in constant motion.
 From the moment I took on Bioshock, my life has never stopped.
-I wouldn’t even know what to do with myself with free time.
-In my experiences, I’ve learned when I’m keeping busy, and that can be targeted personally as well as professionally, I force myself to be decisive and more open-to-and-aptly-equip for change.
+I wouldn’t even know what to do with my free time.
+In my experiences, I’ve learned when I’m keeping busy, and that can be targeted personally as well as professionally, I force myself to be decisive and more open-to-and-aptly-equip to change.

 Talking about change, as the managing director of Pioneer Theatre Company in Salt Lake City, Utah, you’ve had to shutter live performances for over a year.
 What’s that been like?

 Oh, it’s been dreadful.
 Theatre is the whole reason I got into the entertainment field.
-It’s like having been separate from your child at birth.
+It’s like having been separated from your child at birth.